-How to Use "Blood" Inks in Rituals
+How to Use "Blood" Inks In Magical Rituals

 Some spells refer to writing things in blood.
 This is not actual, physical blood (though some spells certainly call for that).
 Instead, it is a specific kind of ink that resembles blood.
 These go by a variety of names, and each type has its own specific set of uses.